 Every sport played on artificial turf involves some form of contact.
 Unfortunately, the more contact that takes place, the higher the degree of abrasions and cuts, and the more vulnerable the athlete becomes to infection.

 Athletes can wear all the protective gear in the world, but they are still going to sustain cuts or abrasions.
 Turf burn is a very common injury resulting in skin damage.
 The damaged skin is vulnerable to infection when it comes in contact with the turf.

-Bodily fluids from blood, mucus, saliva, and sweat are very common on playing field surfaces.
+Bodily fluids including blood, mucus, saliva, are on playing field surfaces.
 When multiple bodies use a given space, the surface absorbs these bodily fluids and their contaminants.

 As mentioned above, foreign bodies come into contact with the artificial turf.
 Natural grass has a big advantage over indoor fields, as it requires water to live.
 As a result, outdoor grass stays clean due to constant watering and frequent mowing.

 Artificial turf manufacturers market their product with promises of lower maintenance requirements.
 No watering and no mowing may sound great to buyers.
 However, these conveniences can create a potentially dangerous situation when it comes to managing the surface’s cleanliness.

 Eliminating Staph and MRSA on Artificial Turf-850 GreenZapr

 At Sports Turf Northwest, we combat contaminant buildup with the 850 GreenZapr, the only technology capable of destroying the DNA of Staph and MRSA bacteria.
 UVC radiation ensures that the bacteria can’t reproduce.
 In order to make sure the health and safety of athletes on synthetic turf playing fields, the GreenZapr is the responsible choice.